-Edward Winslow, the Pilgrim who wrote the history of the first Thanksgiving, returned to England and never came back to his home in Marshfield in Massachusetts.
+Edward Winslow, the Pilgrim who wrote the history of the first Thanksgiving, returned to England and never came back to his home in Marshfield, Mass.
 During the 1640s, in fact, more Puritans left New England than arrived.

 In 1689, the Puritan minister Increase Mather observed the phenomenon.
 ‘More people have gone from New England than have come hither,’ he wrote.

 When most Puritans arrived during the Great Migration of 1620-40, they left behind an England they viewed as increasingly hostile to their beliefs.
 King James I, who died in 1625, took a fairly tolerant approach to the Puritans, but his son, Charles I, did not.

 Charles married a Catholic princess and sent dissident Puritans to prison.
 Some even had their ears cut off.
 Charles also ordered the Archbishop of Canterbury, William Laud, to suspend Puritan ministers who defied him.
 Then Charles suspended Parliament.